 Most CI runners give every job a fresh, isolated VM, so the keychain is destroyed when the job ends.
 If you're on long-lived runners, delete the keychain explicitly at the end of the step so the next job doesn't inherit it.

-security delete-keychain build.keychain rm -rf build/sign
+security delete-keychain "$RUNNER_TEMP/signing.keychain-db" rm -rf build/sign

 Why not commit the .p12 to the repo?